-You won't find this on a modern street plate; today it is Gainsborough Avenue.
-But the 1924 map, before development began, has it labelled Wormleighton, after the Warwickshire estate owned by the Spencer family before the Civil War.
+You won't find this on a modern street plate; today it is Gainsborough Avenue; but the 1924 map, drawn before development began, has is labelled Wormleighton, after the Warwickshire estate owned by the Spencer family before the Civil War.
 Much of its manor building was destroyed by fire, and the family acquired and developed the Althorp estate instead.

 A house was demolished at the Hatfield Road end of Colney Heath Lane to give access to a small estate of homes, completed in 1973.
 The road is named after E Michael Gresford Jones, Bishop of St Albans between 1950 and 1970.
-Note: this corrects the definition given in Volume 2.
+Note: this corrects the definition given in St Albans' Own East End: Insiders.

-A group of roads off Cell Barnes Lane, built c1976 partly on former allotments, a playing field, the old circus field.
-In addition 25 numbers 53 to 97) houses built as part of the Springfield estate c1928 were demolished in 1975.
-Note: this is additional to the information given in volume 2.
+A group of roads off Cell Barnes Lane, were built c1976 partly on former allotments, a playing field and the old circus field.
+In addition twenty-five homes (numbers 53 to 97) built as part of the 1928 Springfield estate, were demolished in 1975.
+Note: this is in addition to the information given in St Albans' Own East End: Insiders.

-Update: Volume 2 notes a former field called Chandlers Grove Field.
-The Chandler family held land to the north-east of St Albans, finally selling their interest in land near Sandridge in the 1970s.
-The road between Hazelmere Road and The Ridgeway, recognises this farming family.
+Update: St Albans' Own East End: Insiders notes a former field called Chandlers Grove Field.
+The Chandler family held land to the north-east of St Albans, finally selling their interest near Sandridge in the 1970s.
+The road between Hazelmere Road and The Ridgeway is named in recognition of this farming family.